lamanhub/lamanjs-docs/docs/routing.md

 ## File-Based Routing

-LamanHub uses file-based routing, which means the generated website pages are mapped from the directory structure of the source Edge files.
+Laman.js uses file-based routing, which means the generated website pages are mapped from the directory structure of the source Edge files.
 For example, given the following directory structure:

 ```
 src